-- Read individual letters by saying the sounds for them. - Blend sounds into words, so that they can read short words made up of known letter-sound correspondences. - Read some letter groups that each represent one sound and say sounds for them. - Read a few common exception words matched to the school's phonic programme. - Read simple phrases and sentences made up of words with known letter-sound correspondences and, where necessary, a few exception words.
+- Blend sounds into words, so that they can read short words made up of known letter-sound correspondences. - Read simple phrases and sentences made up of words with known letter-sound correspondences and, where necessary, a few exception words.

 Writing